grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /debug/pprof/mutex
 ```

-This endpoint returns runtime profiling data in the format expected by the pprof visualization tool.
+These endpoints return runtime profiling data in the format expected by the pprof visualization tool.
 There are many things that can be profiled using this endpoint, including heap, trace, goroutine, and so on.

 For more information about pprof, refer to [pprof](https://golang.org/pkg/net/http/pprof/).